 If the application is approved, financial aid eligibility is re-evaluated for federal need based aid and does not change or affect New York State financial aid eligibility.
 Special Circumstances applications are valid for one year and are not a commitment to future financial aid adjustments.

-For additional information on special circumstances, please contact Financialaid@csi.cuny.edu or call 718-982-2030.
+For additional information or to request consideration of a special or unusual circumstance, please contact Financialaid@csi.cuny.edu or call 718-982-2030.

 Eligible Circumstances

-- Substantial medical or dental expenses paid that were not covered by insurance
+- Medical, dental, or nursing home expenses not covered by insurance

-The Financial Aid Office cannot consider financial aid appeals in regards to: consumer indebtedness, discretionary personal expenses, relocation, loss of income due to voluntary job change or voluntary unemployment, consumer debt, or reduction in overtime pay.
+The Financial Aid Office cannot consider financial aid appeals in regards to: consumer indebtedness, discretionary personal expenses, relocation, or consumer debt.

 Eligible Circumstances